 Network functions virtualization (NFV) Orchestration (or NFV Orchestration) is used to coordinate the resources and networks needed to set up cloud-based services and applications.
-This process uses a variety of virtualization software and industry standard hardware.
+This process uses a variety of virtualization software and industry-standard hardware.

 Cloud service providers (CSPs) or global telecom operators use NFV orchestration to quickly deploy services, or virtual network functions (VNFs), using cloud software rather than specialized hardware networks.

 The big advantage of NFV is that it uses industry-standard commercial off-the-shelf (COTS) hardware to deliver a service via software.
 Prior to the advent of the NFV, operators build application-specific networks using proprietary hardware.
-Now, these services can be deployed as VNFs on a NFV platform.
-This could include popular software services such as a virtual firewall, virtual load-balancing, or other software-defined wide area network (SD-WAN) service.
+Now, these services can be deployed as VNFs on an NFV platform.
+This could include popular software services such as a virtual firewall, virtual load-balancing, or another software-defined wide area network (SD-WAN) service.

-This model allows operators to deploy services more quickly and with more flexibility, because specific hardware is not needed with each service – it can all be done with software.
+This model allows operators to deploy services more quickly and with more flexibility, because the specific hardware is not needed with each service – it can all be done with software.

 Because NFV requires lots of virtualized resources, it requires a high degree of software management, referred to as orchestration.
 Orchestration coordinates, connects, monitors, and manages the needed resources from the platform for the NFV services.
-Orchestration may need to coordinate with many network and software elements elements, including inventory systems, billing systems, provisioning tools, and operating support systems (OSSs).
+Orchestration may need to coordinate with many network and software elements, including inventory systems, billing systems, provisioning tools, and operating support systems (OSSs).

 Because virtualized networks can span a large number of networks, software elements, and hardware platforms, NFV orchestration tools must be powerful and able to work with many different standards.